 The ING study was accompanied by a representative survey of a thousand Belgians on the impact of AI on employment and society (conducted at the end of 2023).
 The most striking result is that 42% of Belgians believe that AI will lead to job losses, but only 3% fear for their own jobs.
 What’s more, 15% think that AI will have a major impact on their work (see graph below).
 This is true across all age groups, genders and professions.

 Belgians therefore believe that AI will have a negative impact on the global labour market, but not on their own jobs.
 This apparent contradiction often emerges from surveys: citizens tend to have a negative perception of the impact of AI on society in general, while a positive feeling often prevails about what (gen)AI can mean for them in concrete terms.
 The paradox can probably be explained by the many negative communications about the dangers of AI, whereas the positive impact of a new technology should come mainly from practice and personal experience.
-Many workers using GenAI report a positive experience and make good use of the time freed up.”
+Many workers using GenAI report a positive experience and make good use of the time freed up.

-[1] https://www.agoria.be/fr/services/expertise/digitisation/intelligence-artificielle/impact-de-lia-sur-le-marche-du-travail-belge-des-bouleversements-mais-sans-augmentation-du-chomage-etude-ing
+[1] (Our translation) https://www.agoria.be/fr/services/expertise/digitisation/intelligence-artificielle/impact-de-lia-sur-le-marche-du-travail-belge-des-bouleversements-mais-sans-augmentation-du-chomage-etude-ing